short-pixel-optimizer/regenerate-thumbnails-advanced-rewrite/readme.txt

 = 2.0.0 =

 Release date: 16th April 2019
-* Plugin completelly rewritten with additional features added:
+* Plugin completely rewritten with additional features added:
 * Add custom thumbnails
 * Select which thumbnails to regenerate
 * Regenerate thumbnails only for the featured images